Rumors, Myths, and Lies of the Alcohol Stove

 Ah, well, guilty as charged.
 They're made of stuff like soda cans and cat food cans, so yes, they crush easily.
 However, there's a simple solution to this problem: Don't crush your stove.
 Store the stove in your cook pot or some other hard-sided container when it's not in use.

-Rumor: Alcohol stoves don't work at high altitudes.
+Myth: Alcohol stoves don’t work at high altitudes

-Many people will claim that alcohol stoves don't work at high elevations, or at least that they don't burn as efficiently.
-Technically, this may or may not be true—but I've tried these stoves as high as 12,000 feet above sea level (Muir Pass) and they worked just fine.
+Many people will claim that alcohol stoves don’t work at high elevations, or at least that they don’t burn as efficiently.
+Technically, this may or may not be true—but I’ve tried this stove as high as 13,000 feet above sea level (Forester Pass) and it worked just fine.
 I have little doubt they would work anywhere in the contiguous United States (which tops out at 14,505 feet above sea level at Mount Whitney), so for all practical purposes, elevation is not something you need to worry about.
-If you are climbing seriously high-altitude mountains, an alcohol stove might not be ideal if only because it's not well suited for melting snow.
-If you have an appointment to climb Mount Everest, I'd love it if you took an alcohol stove with you and tried it out.
-Let me know the results and I'll post them here.
+If you are climbing seriously high-altitude mountains, an alcohol stove might not be ideal if only because it’s not well suited for melting snow.
+If you have an appointment to climb Mount Everest, I’d love it if you took an alcohol stove with you and tried it out.
+Let me know the results and I’ll post them here.

-Rumor: Alcohol stoves don't work in low temperatures.
+Myth: Alcohol stoves don’t work in low temperatures

 One note about cold temperatures—it can be more difficult to get the stove started.
 The denatured alcohol doesn't vaporize as easily in cold weather, and when you light the stove, it's actually the vaporized denatured alcohol that burns.
 If you hold a flame to the alcohol, it will warm up enough to vaporize and catch, but it might take a bit longer and be a bit more difficult to start than it would on a warm, summer evening.
 Once the stove is lit, however, I've seen no difference in performance for the stove.